kasp416h/Form/README.md

-# Form Plugin
+# Form Lib

-This is a form plugin built with Next.js using the Shadcn UI form setup.
+This is a form lib built with Next.js using the Shadcn UI form setup.
 It simplifies the creation and management of forms with various input types and advanced features.

 ## Features